wikimedia/operations-deployment-charts/helmfile.d/dse-k8s-services/mediawiki-page-content-change-enrichment/README.md

 the new flink-kubernetes-operator and flink-app chart, and learn about state management, HA, and streaming service restarts.
 The intention is to eventually deploy this service to wikikube k8s.

+While we transiation to wikikube, values.yaml and values-main.yaml are symlinked from helmfile.d/services/mediawiki-page-content-change-enrichment, as the values for these files should be the same.

+Cluster overrides can be provided in env specific values files.